 Here are some common-sense solutions to the performance management challenges discussed above:

-- Irregular performance activities: As part of a robust performance management system, frequent appraisals, check-ins, and other feedback are essential.
+- Irregular performance activities: As part of a robust performance management process, frequent appraisals, check-ins, and other feedback are essential.
 Don’t restrict performance improvement feedback to just annual/bi-annual cycles.
-Spontaneous (in-the-flow-of-work) management (observe, instruct, encourage, coach, and evaluate) can lead to better performance at all levels.
+Real-time feedback (in-the-flow-of-work) management (observe, instruct, encourage, coach, and evaluate) can lead to better performance at all levels

 Why performance management in digital learning is so 2020